ethereum-optimism/specs/specs/protocol/holocene/derivation.md

 containing invalid payloads at the engine stage to the engine, not propagating backwards in the derivation pipeline.

-The channel and frame format are not changed, see also [A note on the current channel format](#a-note-on-the-current-channel-format) for a discussion about a possible future simplification of the channel and frame format under the changed derivation rules.

 Holocene derivation comprises the following changes to the derivation pipeline to achieve the above.

 ## Frame Queue